Monitoring children coverage in albanian newspapers...

 The Albanian Media Institute is presenting you with the Albanian Media Newsletter.
 This electronic monthly newsletter tries to keep you updated on the developments of the Albanian media and training activities for journalists at the Albanian Media Institute and elsewhere in Albania.
 We attempt to provide a glimpse on the evolution of the Albanian media landscape, bringing closer to you the media situation in our country, hoping to provide useful information.

-COURSE ON MEDIA LEGISLATION
+TRAINING COURSE ON NEW MEDIA AND LOCAL JOURNALISM

 To subscribe/unsubscribe/comment/suggest, please send a message to: : firstname.lastname@example.org